-(xii) Absences owing to the disappearance or death of a minor child or a relative (sections 79.10 to 79.11 L.S.A.)
-In the event of the death or disappearance of their minor child, or in the event of the death by suicide of their spouse, major child, father or mother, an employee is entitled to leave without pay for up to 104 weeks.
+xiii) Absences owing to the disappearance or death of a minor child or a relative (sections 79.10 to 79.11 L.S.A.)

+In the event of the death or disappearance of their minor child, or in the event of the death by suicide of their spouse, major child, father, mother, or parent an employee is entitled to leave without pay for up to 104 weeks.